INJURED IN ACCIDENT – ROTATOR CUFF TEAR INJURY ATTORNEY

 An MRI is used to diagnose a rotator cuff injury or tear because it can pick up a range of information on the shoulder, including the condition of the shoulder capsule and the shoulder socket muscles and tendons.

 If the rotator cuff tear is minor, your doctor will typically recommend rest, anti-inflammatories, ice or heat, and physical therapy for your shoulder injury.
 If symptoms continue despite therapy, the doctor may also recommend corticosteroid injections to help reduce inflammation.

-When a full thickness rotator cuff tear is sustained in a traumatic injury, it often requires shoulder surgery, which involves cleaning the injury and removing loose fragments of the tendon, the bursa and other debris to allow smooth movement.
+When a full thickness rotator cuff tear is sustained in a traumatic accident injury, it often requires shoulder surgery, which involves cleaning the injury and removing loose fragments of the tendon, the bursa and other debris to allow smooth movement.
 The surgeon also stitches the frayed edges of the tendon together, attaching it to the top of the humerus bone.
 It is not unusual for the shoulder to take up to a year to heal post surgery.
 There are significant medical bills associated with rotator cuff tear surgery, and our clients are frequently out of work for at least six weeks and sometimes longer.
-Therefore, when you call our office after a MN accident injury, your lawyer will take the time to document and prove all of your losses and make sure you are fully compensated.
+Therefore, when you call our office after a MN accident injury, your attorney will take the time to document and prove all of your losses and make sure you are fully compensated.

-MN Lawyers for people with a rotator cuff injury accident
+MN Lawyers for rotator cuff injury accident

 If you have sustained a rotator cuff tear or other injury to your shoulder in an accident, it is important to talk with a top lawyer who has experience representing clients with an injured shoulder.
 When a shoulder injury — such as a rotator cuff tear — is caused by the negligence of another person in Minnesota, our lawyers will assist you in recovering complete compensation for your losses – medical expenses, lost wages, and for your pain and emotional distress.